nastarankh99/BTC_options_implied_volatility/README.md

 `data/raw_data/btc_dvol_complete_2021_2025.csv`
 (The CSV file used in the analysis contains the historical daily BTC-DVOL observations obtained from the Deribit API for 2022–2025.)
-The raw Deribit data are not redistributed in this repository.

 ### Bloomberg Financial Market Data